Baked Stuffed Shells with Mascarpone and Spinach

 Final Thoughts

 If you love creamy, cheesy pasta, this dish is a must-try!
 It’s indulgent yet simple, perfect for meal prep, and endlessly customizable.
 Looking for an easier-to-source alternative?
-Try my Scooter’s Baked Spaghetti with Cream Cheese—same comforting flavors with simpler ingredients!
+Try my Scooter’s Baked Spaghetti with Cream Cheese with many of the same comforting flavors, but simpler ingredients!

 I love this recipe.
 I have made it several times.
 I add a 2 ounce bag of pine nuts to the ricotta and spinach mixture.
 It gives it a nice, unexpected crunch.
 Thanks for all of your great recipes.